genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 }
 ```

 If the type of the source row is different from the [Field](/creating-applications/defining-your-application/data-model/fields/fields) type then it will converted in best effort.
-TODO: Do we have best effort strategy already described somewhere?

 #### Mapping function
 There are cases when the [Field](/creating-applications/defining-your-application/data-model/fields/fields) value is not directly mapped to the source row value.
 For example: